Luke 4

 For verses 1-13, see Comments Matthew 4:1-11 and Comments Mark 1:12-13.

-Q: What does the Bible want to show us through the temptation of the Lord Jesus?
-A: The Bible tells us that the beloved Son of God in human form has taken all kinds of temptations that humans will face during life on this earth.
-He has taken it all upon Himself so men and women will not have to face temptations alone.
+Q: What does the Bible aim to teach us through the temptations of the Lord Jesus?
+A: We all can see, the Bible itself tells us, that the beloved Son of God in human form has taken all kinds of temptations that humans will face during their life on this earth.
+He has taken it all upon Himself, and some of the temptations He has taken, humans (men and women), will not have to face them alone.
 God Himself wholly knows how humans feel.
-The temptation that the dark side has given us to face, we can give it to the Lord because in Him He already has faced that temptation; the Lord has taken all upon Himself.
-But there are some temptations that we dare the dark side to do, and the Lord will not take away those temptations.
-For example, you feel that you are capable enough, so you go to the liquor store and buy alcohol to consume, and you believe in yourself that you will drink only this amount and stop, but the weakness in you will make you go back and get more, that is the dare you made, and the Lord will not help.
-And not just about alcohol, but sexual things as well.
-The Bible tells us not to do many things, but because of our own fault, we do it, knowing well that the Lord says no, do not do it, and that is the same way as dare.
+The temptation that the dark side has given us to face, that temptation we can give to the Lord Jesus, because in Him He has already faced that temptation; the Lord Jesus has taken it upon Himself.
+But there are some temptations that we dare the dark side to bring, and the Lord will not take away those temptations.
+For example, you feel that you are strong enough, so you go to the liquor store and buy alcohol to drink.
+And you believe in yourself that you will drink only that amount and stop, but the weakness in you will make you go back and get more; that is the dare you made, and the Lord will not help in that case.
+And not just about alcohol, but the sexual as well.
+The Bible tells us not to do many things, but because of our own fault, we do them, knowing well that the Lord says no: do not do it; that is the same as daring the dark when we do the things the Bible says not to do.

-For verse 1, see Comments Matthew 4:1.
-This verse tells us that the temptation of the Lord Jesus happened after His baptism in water in the Jordan River.
-This temptation of the Lord Himself has told all humans that when the physical body is weak, the devil can tempt you easily, but the beloved Son of God Himself in human form has shown all humans how to strengthen our own spirit itself and fight back that weakness of body and be able to face all the challenges of the mind.
+For verse 1, see also Comments Matthew 4:1.
+This verse tells us that the temptation of the Lord Jesus occurred after His baptism in water in the Jordan River.
+This temptation of the Lord Himself tells all humans that when the physical body is weak, the devil can tempt you more easily.
+Still, the beloved Son of God Himself, in human form, has shown all humans how to strengthen their own spirit, fight back against the weakness of the body, and face all the challenges of the mind.

-Q: What does the Bible want to show us through the temptation of the Lord Jesus?
-A: The Bible tells us that the beloved Son of God in human form has taken all kinds of temptations that humans will face during life on this earth.
-He has taken it all upon Himself so men and women will not have to face temptations alone.
+Q: What does the Bible aim to teach us through the temptations of the Lord Jesus?
+A: We all can see, the Bible itself tells us, that the beloved Son of God in human form has taken all kinds of temptations that humans will face during their life on this earth.
+He has taken it all upon Himself, and some of the temptations He has taken, humans (men and women), will not have to face them alone.
 God Himself wholly knows how humans feel.
-The temptation that the dark side has given us to face, we can give it to the Lord because in Him He already has faced that temptation; the Lord has taken all upon Himself.
-But there are some temptations that we dare the dark side to do, and the Lord will not take away those temptations.
-For example, you feel that you are capable enough, so you go to the liquor store and buy alcohol to consume, and you believe in yourself that you will drink only this amount and stop, but the weakness in you will make you go back and get more, that is the dare you made, and the Lord will not help.
-And not just about alcohol, but sexual things as well.
-The Bible tells us not to do many things, but because of our own fault, we do it, knowing well that the Lord says no, do not do it, and that is the same way as dare.
+The temptation that the dark side has given us to face, that temptation we can give to the Lord Jesus, because in Him He has already faced that temptation; the Lord Jesus has taken it upon Himself.
+But there are some temptations that we dare the dark side to bring, and the Lord will not take away those temptations.
+For example, you feel that you are strong enough, so you go to the liquor store and buy alcohol to drink.
+And you believe in yourself that you will drink only that amount and stop, but the weakness in you will make you go back and get more; that is the dare you made, and the Lord will not help in that case.
+And not just about alcohol, but the sexual as well.
+The Bible tells us not to do many things, but because of our own fault, we do them, knowing well that the Lord says no: do not do it; that is the same as daring the dark when we do the things the Bible says not to do.

-For verse 1, see Comments Matthew 4:1.
-This verse tells us that the temptation of the Lord Jesus happened after His baptism in water in the Jordan River.
-This temptation of the Lord Himself has told all humans that when the physical body is weak, the devil can tempt you easily, but the beloved Son of God Himself in human form has shown all humans how to strengthen our own spirit itself and fight back that weakness of body and be able to face all the challenges of the mind.
+For verse 1, see also Comments Matthew 4:1.
+This verse tells us that the temptation of the Lord Jesus occurred after His baptism in water in the Jordan River.
+This temptation of the Lord Himself tells all humans that when the physical body is weak, the devil can tempt you more easily.
+Still, the beloved Son of God Himself, in human form, has shown all humans how to strengthen their own spirit, fight back against the weakness of the body, and face all the challenges of the mind.

 forty days being tempted by the devil.
 And He ate nothing in those days, and when they were accomplished, He was hungry.